emmcarr/Mmirus/README.md

 2.3.3 psmc pipeline: details how psmc files were generated and visualized

-2.4.4 hybrid psmc: details how hpsmc files were generated and visualized
+2.4.4 hybrid psmc (hpsmc): details how hpsmc files were generated and visualized

 2.5.5 Heterozygosity calculation: details how genome-wide global heterozygosity was calculated in ROHan